nishidha89/HR-Analytics-Using-PowerBI/README.md

 ## Steps followed

 ### 1. Understanding problem:
- Defined the scope of the analysis, focusing on attendance patterns,WFH and sick leave percentages.
+The analysis aims to investigate attendance patterns with a focus of understanding the remote work (WFH),sick leave percentages.

 ### 2. Data Gathering and Transformation:
 Collected the attendance data from the provided Excel file.